tiberlab/tibercad/manual/Sphinx/Complete/modules/Dsc.rst

 Generation module
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+If the simulated  device is under illumination, we have to define  the generation term.
 The generation term is related to the flux of photons which reaches the active :math:`TiO_2` regions and the dye present in the cell.
 We assume a simple Lambert-Beer exponential decay for charge generation of the form: